-DHCP is a protocol that allows IP addresses
+DHCP D ynamic H ost C onfiguration P rotocol.
+DHCP is a protocol that allows IP ad- dresses to be dynamically assigned.
 DNS D omain N ame S ervice.
-DNS entries on internet DNS servers map site names (also called, "URLs") to their actual IP addresses.
+DNS entries on internet DNS servers map site names (also called, "URLs") to their actual IP ad- dresses.
 E Ethernet A particular type of LAN described in a standard (802.3) established by the IEEE, with 10Mbps data transmission.
-F Fast Ethernet An extension of Ethernet LAN (defined in standard 802.3u) to allow 100Mbps transmissions.
-H Hub The central device in a star-topology LAN used to connect each station to the network. Ι IEEE Institute of Electrical and Electronics Engi- neers, an accredited professional group of scientists and engineers who help set stan- dards for LAN communications technology.
-In-band Communications with a network device us- ing the network medium itself.
+F Fast Ethernet An extension of Ethernet LAN (defined in standard 802.3u) to allow 100Mbps trans- missions. Н Hub The central device in a star-topology LAN used to connect each station to the network.
+I IEEE Institute of Electrical and Electronics En- gineers, an accredited professional group of scientists and engineers who help set stan- dards for LAN communications technology.
+In-band Communications with a network device using the network medium itself.
 Contrast with out-of-band.
-Internet Server A device designed to provide internet access to multiple users at multiple stations but through a single access point (both a single ISP and only one public domain IP).